wyattades/webpack-boiler/README.md

 ```

 ## Default (Opinionated) Behaviors
-- The bundle output directory is `dist`
+- Source files must be in a directory named `src`
 - Importing CSS into your source code results in an extracted `.css` file (using [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin))
 - CSS and JS bundle filenames are appended with the hash of that file e.g. `index.0435m918429fjsaa832l.js`
 - Files in `<project_root>/src/static` are automatically copied to the bundle output (and retain their folder structure) if you add the following to your source code: